learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/ingress-7.svg",
-      "description": "You know already how Kubernetes created the Pod and propagates the endpoint."
+      "description": "You know already how Kubernetes created the Pod and propagated the endpoint."
     },
     {
       "image": "assets/ingress-8.svg",
       "description": "The Ingress controller is subscribing to changes to the endpoints.
-Since there's an incoming change, it retrieve the new list of endpoints."
+Since there's an incoming change, it retrieves the new list of endpoints."
     },
     {
       "image": "assets/ingress-9.svg",